mayankpiplodiya/AI-Ml/task7/readme7.md

-1) Data Loading & Preprocessing-

-a.
-Loaded the breast-cancer.csv dataset and checked for missing values.

-b.
-Encoded the target variable (diagnosis: Benign=0, Malignant=1).
+SVM Classifier on Breast Cancer Dataset-

-c.
-Selected two features (radius_mean, texture_mean) for 2D visualization.
+1) Imported and preprocessed the dataset by encoding the target column and selecting two key features for 2D visualization.

+2) Detected and removed outliers using Z-score method and visualized distributions with boxplots.

-d.
-Normalized features using StandardScaler for optimal SVM performance.
+3) Normalized the features using StandardScaler to improve SVM performance and distance-based decisions.

-2) Outlier Detection & Removal-

-a.
-Applied Z-score method to detect and remove outliers from the selected features.

-b.
-Created boxplots to visualize outliers before removal.

-3) Model Training with SVM-

-a.
-Trained Support Vector Machine (SVM) with both Linear and RBF kernels on cleaned and scaled data.
+4) Trained SVM models with both linear and RBF kernels to compare classification performance.

-b.
-Evaluated models using accuracy on the test set.

-4) Decision Boundary Visualization-

-a.
-Plotted decision boundaries for both kernels using 2D feature space to understand how SVM separates classes.

-5) Hyperparameter Tuning-

-a.
-Used GridSearchCV to tune hyperparameters like C and gamma across both kernel types.

-b.
-Identified the best model configuration using 5-fold cross-validation.

-6) Model Evaluation-

-a.
-Performed 5-fold cross-validation on the best model.
+5) Tuned hyperparameters (C, gamma) using GridSearchCV with 5-fold cross-validation to find the best model.

-b.
-Evaluated performance using accuracy, precision, recall, and F1-score via classification report
+6) Visualized decision boundaries and evaluated the final model using cross-validation accuracy and classification metrics.